Build the foundation for a healthy life

 STRATEGY8: Support healthcare providers to strengthen early childhood brain development

-The trusting relationship between healthcare providers and their patients sets the stage for important early childhood screenings and services.
+The trusting relationship between healthcare providers and their patients sets the stage for important early childhood screenings, recommendations, and services.
+While a low-income family’s interaction with other formal systems may be limited prior to a child’s entry into pre-K or Kindergarten, the pediatric well-child visits in the first three years of life offer multiple opportunities for evaluation and meaningful interaction.
 Clinicians at all levels, as well as support staff, are an essential part of the community that can provide low-income parents with the latest information, effective techniques, and respectful encouragement to optimize development for their infants and toddlers.

 Examples of this kind of clinic-based work include but are not limited to: